Notice-Green-GISD Board calls for Nov. Prop A election

 Requirements to advance

-• The student must score at or above the target placement scale score on the End-of-Year (EOY) i-Ready Diagnostic in both reading and mathematics, as determined by Garland ISD in alignment with the TEKS.
+• The student must score at above the target placement RIT score on the End of Year MAP Growth Achievement test in both reading & math, as determined by Garland ISD in alignment with the TEKS.
+Requirements to

-• The student must meet or exceed the Garland ISD Kindergarten Acceleration benchmark scores: Reading: Level K Late or above (scale score 424 or higher)
+• Advance: Student must meet or exceed the Garland ISD Kindergarten Acceleration benchmark scores: MAP Growth Reading: 163; MAP Growth Math: 167

 If a child is recommended for acceleration, it will be on a probationary basis.
 Should the school or teacher feel it is in the best social, emotional, or academic interest of the child to be placed back in kindergarten, the parent will be contacted.